shravanii2308/shravanii2308/README.md

 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on group projects
 - 📫 you can mail me on shravanii2308@gmail.com
-- also can connect through linkdeln shravani ingale
+- also can connect through linkdeln [shravani ingale](https://www.linkedin.com/in/shravani-ingale/)
--
+- and have a look at my codechef profile https://www.codechef.com/users/shravanii2308

 <!---
 shravanii2308/shravanii2308 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.